Bassam H. Atieh, Sc.D., M.B.A.

 Most of my industrial hygiene exposure and experience was accomplished during my four years at Tulane

-in the Lungs of Guinea Pigs".
-During this time, I was involved with a wide range of experiments.
-A major
+Fibers) in the Lungs of Guinea Pigs".
+During this time, I was involved with a wide range of

-characterization of the inhalation chamber, measuring and calculating different dust concentrations, and
+calibration of instruments, characterization of the inhalation chamber, measuring and calculating different

 Currently, I am a Professor of Industrial Hygiene in the Department of Occupational Safety and Health at

-courses such as: physical agents, air sampling strategies and analysis, industrial hygiene, and biostatistics.
+hygiene courses such as: physical agents, air sampling strategies and analysis, industrial hygiene, and

+biostatistics.
 Other assignments and duties are departmental, collegiate and university related.
-Part of my summers are
+Part of my

-normally spent teaching summer courses and consulting.
-University related industrial hygiene consultations
+summers are normally spent teaching summer courses and consulting.
+University related industrial

-health and/or industrial hygiene for non-academic institutions and businesses.
-My primary interests include:
+occupational health and/or industrial hygiene for non-academic institutions and businesses.
+My primary

-assessment, management and control of physical agents such as (noise, non-ionizing & ionizing radiation,
+interests include: assessment, management and control of physical agents such as (noise, non-ionizing and

-heat stress, and vibration).
-Other interests are sampling analysis, and development of comprehensive industrial
+ionizing radiation, heat stress, and vibration).
+Other interests are sampling analysis, and development of